Short Float: Key Takeaways

 What Information Does a Short Float Show?

-- It’s a good gauge of the sentiment on a stock.
+- It gauges the sentiment on a stock

-- The short interest (or short float percentage) will tell you how much of the available shares are short.
+- How much of the available shares are short

 How Do You Tell if a Stock Is Being Shorted?

-But unfortunately, aside from the short float, there’s no way of knowing for sure.
+But unfortunately, aside from the short float, there’s no way to know for sure.

-There are always clues hidden in the price action.
+There are clues hidden in the price action.
 You can look for rejections at key levels.
 Watch the Level 2 for strange action.
-That could be large sales going through at key levels that aren’t on the Level 2.
+That could be large sales at key levels that aren’t on the Level 2.

-Sometimes short sellers who want to take large positions will try to trick you.
-They’ll have a massive order out, but they’ll be hiding their size.
+Sometimes shorts who want to take large positions try to be tricky.
+They’ll have a massive order but hide their size.